cclint/schife.com/content/sunday/_index.md

 # Here's where we're going to write info about what we'll do after the wedding

-Everything in this markdown file is going to build the /sunday page of the website

 ## What we want to do that day

-- Going for a walk
-- Having lots of food
-- Perhaps being mildly hungover

-## Will we have booked the venue's sauna

-Unlikely
+ We will be headed to Morocoo!
+If you are staying around, we recommend the following:
+ - hikes: (todo)
+ - walks: (todo)
+ - restaurants: (todo)